Open Accessibility Menu

 • Director, Ambulatory Curriculum

-• Attending on the inpatient wards, leading morning report, leading teaching rounds, precepting residents in continuity clinic.
+• Attending on the inpatient wards, leading resident report, leading teaching rounds, precepting residents in continuity clinic.

 Personal interests: